Jackson Browne: Charity

 In 2014, Browne appeared at the Arlington Theatre in Santa Barbara, California, in a benefit concert for Sanctuary Centers of Santa Barbara, a nonprofit providing mental health and co-occurring disorders treatment services.
 Jeff Bridges and David Crosby also performed.
 In 2015, Browne played a second concert for Sanctuary Centers at the Santa Barbara Bowl.

 Browne provides exclusive music tracks for various charity and benefit albums, including Safety Harbor Kids Holiday Collection (where he sang the Johnny Marks holiday song "Silver and Gold" with longtime friend Lowell George's daughter, Inara George).
 Browne provided a live version of "Drums of War" for The People Speak Soundtrack.
 Other charity albums he has contributed to include: Acordes Con Leonard Cohen (song: "A Thousand Kisses Deep"), From Wharf Rats to Lords of the Docks Soundtrack (song: "Step By Step"), Shrink (the Kevin Spacey film soundtrack; song: "Here"), Keep the Light Alive: Celebrating the Music of Eric Lowen and Dan Navarro (song: "Weight of the World"), and 1% for the Planet: The Music, Vol. 1 (a live version of "About My Imagination"), as well as many benefit concert and other appearances.

+In March 2025, Browne joined the lineup for the 38th Annual Tibet House US Benefit Concert at Carnegie Hall in New York City.
+The long-running event is dedicated to supporting the preservation of Tibetan culture and scholarship through music and the arts.
+Browne's participation placed him alongside a broad group of artists and cultural figures contributing to the cause.
+Later in 2025, Browne was also named among the honorees and featured performers at a gala benefit concert organized by Music Will, a U.S.-based nonprofit that works to expand access to music education in public schools.
+Together, these appearances reflected Browne's continued use of his public platform in support of nonprofit and cultural-advocacy initiatives, ranging from international heritage preservation to domestic education programs.

+In 2024, Browne was announced as a performer at the 10th annual "John Henry's Friends" benefit concert, an event held to raise funds for services supporting children and young adults diagnosed with autism.
+That same year, he also participated in the Centennial Celebration Concert presented by the Lobero Theatre Foundation, marking the 100th anniversary of the reopening of the historic Lobero Theatre.
+His involvement highlighted support for both community health causes and arts and heritage preservation initiatives.